Policy: Higher degree by research - examinations

-- The final decision on the award of a degree rests with the appropriate Associate Dean of the relevant College, subject to any appeal rights detailed in the Research Awards Rules.
+- The final decision on the award of a degree rests with the appropriate Associate Dean of the relevant College, subject to any appeal rights detailed in the Research Awards Rule.

 - Theses are submitted in a format appropriate to the type of thesis.

-- Where the submission of a thesis for examination is not supported by the primary supervisor, appropriate educative advice is given to a student prior to the submission.
+- Where the submission of a thesis for examination is not supported by the primary supervisor, appropriate educative advice is given to a candidate prior to the submission.